A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: On doubly-periodic Floquet theory

 \subsection{Darboux-Treibich-Verdier potential}

-The Heun equation is also a Fushian equation, in the Section \ref{largeeigenvalueperturbationexamples} using its elliptic form we have shown the classical Floquet theory indeed applies to the period $2\omega_1$ (i.e. $2K$) and gives the large $\lambda$ spectral solution.
-We believe the doubly-periodic Floquet theory is applicable to other periods $2iK^{'}$ and $2K+2iK^{'}$(i.e. $2\omega_2$ and $2\omega_3$), similar to the case in the Subsection \ref{ellipsoidaleigenvalue2e3}.
-However, there is a technical difficulty for the computation of the higher order perturbation, explained below.
+The Darboux-Treibich-Verdier potential is another generalization of the Lam\'{e} potential.
+We have verified that the (postulated) relations (\ref{exponentmag}) and (\ref{exponentdyon}) for doubly-periodic Floquet theory are applicable to periods $2i\mathbf{K}^{\prime}$ and $2\mathbf{K}+2i\mathbf{K}^{\prime}$(i.e. $2\omega_2$ and $2\omega_3$), similar to the other elliptic potentials we have studied in this section.
+However, the detail is more complicated and will be presented elsewhere \cite{whprep}.
+Below we only explain a particular feature of the Darboux-Treibich-Verdier potential that makes the problem more complicated.

-From the result of \cite{wh1306} there are six stationary points $z_*$ for the Darboux-Treibich-Verdier potential given by the solutions of $\p_zu(z)=0$, each corresponds to an asymptotic spectral solution.
-Four of them are related to the large $\lambda$ asymptotic solution given by the result presented in the Subsection \ref{heunlargeeigen}.
+From the result of Ref.~\cite{wh1306} there are six stationary points $z_*$ for the Darboux-Treibich-Verdier potential given by the solutions of $\p_zu(z)=0$, each corresponds to an asymptotic spectral solution.
+Four of them are related to the large $\lambda$ asymptotic solution given by the result presented in the subsection \ref{heunlargeeigen}.
 The other two stationary points are at $\Lambda_*=-u(z_*)\sim\pm[(b_0-b_1)(b_2-b_3)]^{1/2}k+\mathcal{O}(k^2)$, where $\Lambda_*$ is the same order of the geometric average of the potential terms $(b_0b_1b_2b_3)^{1/4}k$, they are related to the remaining two asymptotic solutions.
 The corresponding Floquet exponents are given by their relation to the monodromy as in formulae (\ref{exponentmag}) and (\ref{exponentdyon}).
-Then we can rewrite the eigenvalue as $\Lambda=\delta+\Lambda_*$ where $\delta$ is the small perturbation around the local minimum, $\delta\ll \Lambda_*$.
-Now the problem is to find a proper expansion for the integrand $v(z)$ suitable for integration from the relation\be v_z+v^2=\delta+\Lambda_*+b_0k^2\sn^2z+b_1k^2\f{\cn^2z}{\dn^2z}+b_2\f{1}{\sn^2z}+b_3\f{\dn^2z}{\cn^2z}.\ee In this case the potential is not dominated by a single term, instead every term equally contributes to the potential, moreover, $\Lambda_*$ is a constant of the same order of the ``averaged" potential.
-These facts make it technically difficult to find the proper expansion for $v(z)$ whose expansion coefficients can be recursively solved.
+Then we can rewrite the eigenvalue as $\Lambda=\Lambda_*+\delta$ where $\delta$ is the small perturbation around the local minimum, $\delta\ll \Lambda_*$.
+Now the problem is to find a proper expansion for the integrand $v(z)$ suitable for integration from the relation

-Nevertheless, there is a simple way to see evidences that the doubly-periodic Floquet theory indeed applies to the Darboux-Treibich-Verdier potential.
-In \cite{wh1306} using the normal form of the Heun equation, the monodromy is computed as a WKB series up to the leading order, the integration contours are determined by the roots of a quadratic polynomial.
-It is an algebraic exercise, despite a bit tedious, to show that the contours in the normal form are exactly in correspondence with the periodic integrals along $2\omega_i, i=1,2,3$ (i.e. $2K, 2iK^{'}, 2K+2iK^{'}$) in the elliptic form.